aws-samples/sample-aws-advanced-jdbc-wrapper-demo/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT-0 License.
+See the LICENSE file.

----

-**Transform your Java application from standard JDBC to cloud-native AWS JDBC Driver capabilities with minimal code changes and maximum performance benefits!
-The adoption process is so simple - you'll wonder why you didn't do it sooner!** 🚀